THE MEMBERS OF

 HFL is committed to hiring developing and retaining the best minds in the industry.The Company has key internal processes and initiatives that support this vision.
 TheCompany has developed a strong employee value proposition that focuses on key pillars ofchallenging work that matters hiring and retaining the right people sustained focus ontalent and leadership development differentiated rewards to drive exceptional performanceand community engagement.

 Talent management is a shared responsibility between business leaders and the HumanResources function at HFL enabling a strong focus on succession planning for key rolesand actively promoting internal move to drive career growth.
 Talent management issupported by a strong learning architecture that enables leadership and functionaldevelopment.
 This is supported by a Positive Employee Relations (PER) strategy that aimsto build an engaged and motivated workforce.

 The Company recognizes and embraces the importance of a diverse board in its success.We believe that a truly diverse board will leverage differences in thought perspectiveknowledge skill regional and industry experience cultural and geographical backgroundage ethnicity race and gender which will help us retain our competitive advantage.

-The Company has received necessary declaration from each independent director underSection 149(7) of the Companies Act 2013 that he/she meets the criteria of independencelaid down in Section 149(6) of the Companies Act 2013 and SEBI (Listing Obligationsand Disclosure Requirements) Regulations 2015
+The Company has received necessary declarations from each Independent Director underSection 149(7) of the Companies Act 2013 that he/she meets the criteria of Independencelaid down in and Section 149(6) of the Companies Act 2013 and SEBI (Listing Obligationsand Disclosure Requirements) Regulations 2015

 Every new independent director of the Board attends an orientation program.
 Tofamiliarize the new inductees with the strategy operations and functions of our Companythe executive directors / senior managerial personnel make presentations to the inducteesabout the Company's strategy operations product markets organization structurefinance human resources technology quality facilities and risk management.